Hello, and welcome to this Android development tutorial. This is part one on how to make a file manager application.

 We don’t really need anything else.
 If we need something else we’ll do it later.
 We will create programmatically a ListView and update the information of the ArrayList.

-Now, we will run the app and we will see if it’s working fine.
+We will run the app and we will see if it’s working fine.
 It should show our list view with all the elements we just added.
 I’m opening the emulator and something is not working as we expected.
 Maybe something is wrong right here.

 Part Three Of How To Create A File Monitor App For Android.